meet the tiger cubs

 Kirana and Dari are rare Sumatran tigers born in October 2014.
 They are on exhibit daily in the Asian Forest Sanctuary.

 These cubs represent a success in the Species Survival Plan for Sumatran tigers.
 Fewer than 400 Sumatran tigers exist in the wild on their native island of Sumatra, and their numbers are dwindling.
 Point Defiance Zoo & Aquarium contributes to an effort to reduce human-tiger conflict in this area - and you can help!

-Meet the CubsSumatran tiger cub Kali is growing up quickly.
-She was born April 17 and in a few short months, she outgrew the Cub Den and needed more room to roam.
-By 5 months old, she joined the rotation with the Zoo’s five other tigers.
-Kali is frequently out on exhibit for exercise and play time.
-But she spends some of her day behind-the-scenes too, just as our other tigers do.
-When Kali is out, Zoo visitors will find her in one of our outdoor exhibits, where zookeepers place toys or other enrichments designed to help her get exercise and hone her coordination skills.
+big sister kaliSumatran tiger Kali (KAH-lee) was born April 17, 2013.
+She is frequently out on exhibit for exercise and play time, but she spends some of her day behind-the-scenes too.
+When Kali is out, you can find her in one of our outdoor Asian Forest Sanctuary exhibits, where zookeepers place toys or other enrichments designed to help her get exercise and hone her coordination skills.

 Help Us Save Tigers

 Over the past few years, we’ve helped fund the Wildlife Conservation Society's highly successful work to reduce tiger-human conflict.
 The race to save these critically endangered species is urgent.